Fed's Mester expects rate hike to boost longer-term U.S. yields

-NEW YORK, April 16 (Reuters) - Yields on longer-term U.S. bonds, which remain compressed after years of aggressive monetary easing, should rise once the Federal Reserve begins tightening policy, a top Fed policymaker said on Thursday.
+NEW YORK (Reuters) - Yields on longer-term U.S. bonds, which remain compressed after years of aggressive monetary easing, should rise once the Federal Reserve begins tightening policy, a top Fed policymaker said on Thursday.

 Yields on longer-term Treasuries have stayed low in recent weeks and months even while the Fed has telegraphed an interest rate hike later this year.
 Cleveland Fed President Loretta Mester said she expects at least “some reaction” in long rates once the central bank lifts its key short-term rate.